-Only the estates of Ohioans who die in 2012 will have to think about paying Ohio estate tax—the tax has been repealed, effective January 1, 2013.
-For deaths before that date, however, estates with a total value of more than $338,333 are subject to the Ohio estate tax.
-This is the lowest estate tax exemption amount of any state.
-(Federal estate tax returns, by contrast, are required only for estates of more than $5.25 million for deaths in 2013.)
+The Ohio estate tax was repealed, effective January 1, 2013.
+For deaths before that date, however, estates with a total value of more than $338,333 were subject to the Ohio estate tax.
+This was the lowest estate tax exemption amount of any state.
+(Federal estate tax returns for 2012, by contrast, were required only for estates of more than $5.12 million.)

-Many estates that are larger than the exempt amount don’t actually owe Ohio estate tax.
-For example, if the deceased person left everything to the surviving spouse, they pass free of estate tax, no matter how large the value.
+Many estates that were larger than the exempt amount did not actually owe Ohio estate tax.
+For example, if the deceased person left everything to the surviving spouse, they passed free of estate tax, no matter how large the value.

-If you're an executor, however, you might be required to file an Ohio estate tax return even if no tax will be due.
-If the value of all of the assets in the "gross estate” exceeds the exempt amount ($338,333), a return must be filed.
+If you're an executor for an estate of a person who died before 2013, you may have been required to file an Ohio estate tax return even if no tax was due.
+If the value of all of the assets in the "gross estate" exceeded the exempt amount ($338,333), a return must have been filed.
 The gross estate includes the property the deceased person owned at death, including:

 The estate could owe Ohio estate tax even if the deceased person didn't live in the state.
-An executor will have to file a state estate tax return if the person owned property in Ohio—for example, Ohio real estate with a value greater than the exempt amount.
+An executor would have been required to file a state estate tax return if the person owned property in Ohio—for example, Ohio real estate with a value greater than the exempt amount.

 The value of the taxable estate—the amount that's actually taxed—is determined by taking allowed deductions from the gross estate.
 As mentioned, property left to the surviving spouse can be deducted (this is called the unlimited marital deduction).
 Other common deductions include funeral expenses, attorney's fees, medical expenses, and real estate taxes.
 By the time all the deductions are subtracted, many estates don't owe estate tax because the amount of the taxable estate is below the exempt amount.

-If an Ohio estate tax return is required, it must be filed 15 months after the date of death.
-(The official due date is nine months after death, but a six-month extension is granted automatically.)
-The executor must, however, pay any tax due nine months after the death; after that date, interest starts to accrue on unpaid amounts.
+If an Ohio estate tax return was required, it should have been filed 15 months after the date of death.
+(The official due date was nine months after death, but a six-month extension was granted automatically.)
+The executor must have paid any tax due nine months after the death; after that date, interest accrued on unpaid amounts.